swanchain/docs/get-started/quick-start/build-a-serverless-web-application.md

-### 2. Build a Serverless Web Application which can called by APIs
+### 2. Build a Basic Serverless Web Application which can called by APIs

 In this tutorial, you will learn how to deploy a Serverless Web Application which can called by APIs using Swan SDK.